thomasokken/free42/skins/README.txt

 Macro: 38 28 16 1

 You can also define PC keyboard mappings in the *.layout file.
-The syntax is identical to that of the keymap file.
+The syntax is identical to that of the keymap file, preceded by a tag that indicates the target platform: WinKey for Windows, MacKey for Mac, and GtkKey for Linux and other Unix-like environments.
+It is necessary to specify which platform each key mapping is for, since the key codes are platform-dependent.
 If a layout file defines a mapping for a key that is also mapped in the keymap file, the skin-specific mapping takes precedence.
 Note that, while Macro definitions may only contain codes 1..37, a keyboard